PedroPhub/multinational-retail-data-centralisation577/README.md

 This class will work as a utility class, containing methods that help extract data from different data sources.

 ### Class DatabaseConnector (database_utils.py)
-This class will connect with and upload data to the database.
+This class will connect with and upload data to databases.